gavinhoward/bc/manuals/development.md

 This is done to prevent any clashes of variable names with already existing names.
 And this applies to *all* shell scripts.
-However, there are a few times when that naming convention is *not* used; all of them are because those functions are required to change variables in the parent script.
+However, there are a few times when that naming convention is *not* used; all of them are because those functions are required to change variables in the global scope.

 ### Maintainer-Only Scripts